 We’ll schedule standard appointments for weeks 28, 31, 34 and weekly from 36 onwards, with extra appointments if needed.
 I’ll continue to perform a growth ultrasound at every appointment.
 After 36 weeks – when growth ultrasounds become less accurate – I’ll perform a fetal wellbeing scan instead to assess the growth and health of the baby.
 Older mums-to-be will have more frequent appointments during this trimester to monitor for pre-eclampsia and fetal growth restriction.

-We will tailor a delivery plan that identifies the optimal timing and mode of delivery for you, ensuring your baby is born healthy and in good condition and minimising the risk of any maternal complications.
+We will tailor a delivery plan that identifies the optimal timing and mode of delivery for you.
+Together, we will decide how we can best make decisions that prioritise the health and well-being of your baby while also minimising the risk of complications to you.

-I prioritise your baby’s wellbeing while factoring in any personal preferences you have, as well as your past birth experiences.
-I have no problem with performing an elective caesarean, which is the safest option for many of my patients.
-Because of the careful assessments I make when planning and attending your delivery, my rates of failed induced labour and emergency caesarean are both low.
+Throughout this process, I will also factor in any personal preferences you have, as well as your past birth experiences.
+I have no problem with performing an elective caesarean if this is your preference or if, in my clinical judgement, I believe it represents the safest option for you and your baby.
+Because of the careful assessments I make when planning for and attending to my patients during labour and delivery, my rates of failed induced labour and emergency caesarean are both low.

 Though common during pregnancy, in rare cases this can lead to serious complications such as dehydration.